hibernate/hibernate-search/CONTRIBUTING.md

 This is how JIRA will pick up the related commits and display them on the JIRA issue.
 * Avoid formatting changes to existing code as much as possible: they make the intent of your patch less clear.
-* Make sure you have added the necessary tests for your changes.
-* If relevant, make sure you have updated the documentation to match your changes.
-* Run the relevant tests once again to check that your changes work as expected.
-  No need to run the whole test suite, the Continuous Integration will take care of that.

 _Prior to committing, if you want to pull in the latest upstream changes (highly appreciated by the way), please use rebasing rather than merging (see instructions below).